mnickrogers/NRCPP/README.md

 # NRCPP
 Useful C++ functions for tasks from stats to file IO.

-NOTE: nr_files.hpp requires a function in nr_string.hpp that is forthcoming

 ##NR Stats
 ###Basic
 All basic functions accept arrays or vectors where appropriate.